maelyg/ONTViSc-hands-on-training/README.md

 2. Install [`Docker`](https://docs.docker.com/get-docker/) or [`Singularity`](https://docs.sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps) to suit your environment.

 ## Installing the required indexes and references
-Depending on the mode you are interested to run, you will need to install some databases and references.
+Depending on the pipeline analysis mode you are interested to run, you will need to install some databases and references.

 | Mode | Index | Description |
 | --- | --- | --- |